NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 - [Google Mobile-Friendly Test site](https://search.google.com/test/mobile-friendly)
     - Positive feedback from this site, which stated:
     > Page is mobile friendly.
 This page is easy to use on a mobile device

+### Automated - Travis CI - Continuous Integration

+The build is currently passing, has some small hiccups early on when I was automating testing with coverage but I resolved the problems as they arose.
+Again, due to time contraints I would have loved to automate my tesing much more but I was busy focusing on other parts of the project.
+Coverage caused me some issues as well when I was connected to PostgreSQL (as it only works with SQLite), so I tested on another local environment.

+### Testing Functionality

+With each iteration of my project, I tested all new functionality and tried to ensure that everytihng was working as I intended, including:

+    - Password Reset Email confirmation - priate emailing plus following the links
+    - Stripe Payment confirmation (and incorrect details prompt)
+    - Checking via Devtools (live on Heroku) if AWS media hosting links were functioning
+    - User Login, Logout and Registered (check information also on backend)
+    - Non-logged in user attempting to access content (refused)
+    - All buttons and links tested
+    - User editing pages and deleting Pages
+    - User editing and deleting profile
+    - Users availing of the like button
+    - Image uploads tested - large, incorrect format etc.
+    - Forms robustly tested with correct and incorrect detail

+### Device Testing

+I used Chrome tools extensively when fixing issues and testing on all the viewports..
+I also tested the pages and functionality on other browsers like Firefox, Safari and Microsoft Edge.
+The Toggle Device Toolbar helps to evaluate all the different viewports, which really enhances the development process.
+I also enlisted the help of friends to simulate a new User experience testing on their phones mainly but also tablets (iPad) and laptops (desktops).
+Any issues that were noticed I attempted to resolved with regards to all the viewports.

 ## Analysing User Experiences